aabccd021/tiny-cookie-session/README.md

 If the cookie is stolen persistently (e.g., via malware running in the background), it can't be prevented by any cookie-based mechanism, including this library or even DBSC.

-The user is cooked at this point.
+The user is compromised at this point.
 The only solution is to log in from a clean device and log out all other devices.

-## Minor seurity considerations
+## Minor security considerations

 It doesn't have to be the actual outdated token to be detected as session forking.
 As long as it's paired with a valid session id (in the cookie), any token value,